KyleMartin95/KyleMartin95.github.io/admin.md

 ####  Search page

 On this page you can search for different bus routes.
-In order fo it to work, the suggested places must be clicked before pressing search.
+In order for it to work, the suggested places must be clicked before pressing search.

 ####  Register page